BIography

 Jonathan Villegas believes in the value of educating future generations of musicians and leaders, by creating music that can inspire and connect with local communities through the engagement of this art form and its intersectional potential.
 As a conductor, cellist, actor, clinician, and educator, their mission is to continue transforming the world through all art forms by using our musicals gifts to help cultivate lasting relationships that will develop opportunities to continue uplifting underserved communities.

-Jonathan Villegas currently serves as the Wind Leader to the Training Ensemble at the New Jersey Symphony Youth Orchestra, Wind Ensembles Director at Baltimore Symphony Orchestra's OrchKids, Assistant Artistic Director at DC's Different Drummers, and works in Operations for the Peabody Preparatory.
+Jonathan Villegas currently serves as the Wind Ensemble Director of the Music Advancement Program at The Juilliard School, Founding Conductor to the Bridge Ensemble at the New Jersey Symphony Youth Orchestra, and Wind Ensembles Director at Baltimore Symphony Orchestra's OrchKids.

 After having spent the last few years performing in Portland, Oregon as the Assistant Conductor to the Portland State University Orchestra, Bands & Opera, Jonathan now resides in Baltimore, Maryland.
-From the desire to be a well-informed and multi-faceted symphonic conductor, Jonathan is pursuing a master's in music in Wind Conducting at the Peabody Institute at the Johns Hopkins University with Dr. Harlan Parker, as an Artistic Excellence Scholar.
-He aims to use their expertise as a cellist, background as a teacher and clinician to youth string orchestras and concert bands, along with his recent experience conducting multiple types of collegiate ensembles of contemporary to classical backgrounds, building his portfolio at Peabody to expand their skillsets with the art of wind literature to enhance their conducting.
+From the desire to be a well-informed and multi-faceted symphonic conductor, Jonathan graduated with a master's in music in Wind Conducting at the Peabody Institute at the Johns Hopkins University with Dr. Harlan Parker, as an Artistic Excellence Scholar.
+He aims to use their expertise as a cellist, background as a teacher and clinician to youth string orchestras and concert bands, along with his recent experience conducting multiple types of collegiate ensembles of contemporary to classical backgrounds, to expand their skillsets with the art of conducting any ensemble.

 Recent Experience

-Prior to relocating to the East Coast, Villegas has spent the past few years performing all throughout the West Coast in various regional orchestras such as the North State Symphony in Northern California and the Rogue Valley Symphony in Southern Oregon.
+Prior to relocating to the East Coast in 2023, Villegas has spent the past few years performing all throughout the West Coast in various regional orchestras such as the North State Symphony in Northern California and the Rogue Valley Symphony in Southern Oregon.

-From 2021-2023, Jonathan was the Graduate Teaching Assistant to the Portland State University Orchestra & Bands, where he served as the Assistant Conductor to the PSU Symphony Orchestra, Wind Ensemble, Chamber Winds, University Band, and Opera programs.
+From 2021-2023, Jonathan was the Graduate Teaching Assistant to the Portland State University Orchestra, Band, & Opera, where he served as the Assistant Conductor to the PSU Symphony Orchestra, Wind Ensemble, Chamber Winds, University Band, and Opera programs.
 They have also supported future generations of musicians through their work in Portland by serving as a Substitute Conductor for the Metropolitan Youth Symphony.
 Throughout his time there, he received his Master's in Cello Performance in 2023 with Hamilton Cheifetz.

 A native to Houston, TX, Jonathan earned their Bachelor’s in Cello Performance in 2017 from one of Texas’ leading institutions for music education, Sam Houston State University.
 Additionally, from 2012-2017, he worked as a Conductor to the Huntsville Youth Orchestra, where he also received his formative formal conducting training from Jonathan Pasternack, Zachary Carrettin, and Jake Sustaita.